-The waitlist feature is now available in my.pitt.edu for Katz classes.
-This feature allows students to place themselves on a waitlist for a class section that is full and be given a position number.
+The waitlist feature in my.pitt.edu allows students to place themselves on a waitlist for a class section that is full and be given a position number.
 As seats open up in the class, the waitlist process will run to auto-enroll students according to their position number.
 If a desired course is closed, or if the seats reserved for your specific MBA program (FT, PT, joint-degree, etc.) are exhausted, utilize the waitlist and course swap features:

-- Waitlisting a Class in my.pitt.edu Student Center
+Waitlisting a Class in my.pitt.edu Student Center

-- Waitlisting information for Katz students

-- Swap a class
+- Waitlisting information for Katz students - Swap a class